RizkyFauziIlmi/learn-react-hook/README.md

 this repository contains about react hook

-## Available Script
+## Setup
+1. Fork this repository

-1. before you run react server you need to install package first by run:
+2. Before you run react server you need to install package first by run:
 ### `npm install`

-2. after that you can run react server by run:
+3. After that you can run react server by run:
 ### `npm start`